Policy Learning with Asymmetric Counterfactual Utilities: Policy learning with asymmetric counterfactual utilities

-Plot~(a) of Figure~\ref{fig:example} shows the setup of a one-dimensional example of these decision rules where the cost is zero, $c = 0$.
+Figure~\ref{fig:component_plot} shows a one-dimensional example of these decision rules where the cost is zero, $c = 0$.
 The principal score $e_{01}(x)$ is shown in red whereas the conditional expectations $m(d,x)=\E(Y(d) \mid X=x)$ are shown in blue ($d=0$) and green ($d=1$).
-Plot~(b) of the figure shows the functions that make up the decision rules in this example, centered so that the corresponding policies assign $d = 1$ if the function is positive.
-The symmetric case is shown in green, the oracle in the asymmetric case ($u_g=0.8$ and $u_l=1$) is in orange, the minimal regret solution relative to always not assigning the treatment is shown in purple, and the minimal regret solution relative to the oracle is in pink.
-The last two solutions are discussed in Section~\ref{sec:max_regret_different_policies}.
+Figure~\ref{fig:example_rules} shows the functions that make up the decision rules in this example, centered so that the corresponding policies assign $d = 1$ if the function is positive.
+The symmetric case is shown in green, while the oracle in the asymmetric case ($u_g=0.8$ and $u_l=1$) is in orange.
+This plot also shows two other solutions discussed in Section~\ref{sec:max_regret_different_policies}; the minimal expected utility loss solution relative to always not assigning the treatment (purple), and the minimal regret solution relative to the oracle (black).

 In this example, providing the treatment $d=1$ leads to a higher probability of the desirable outcome except near zero.
 Therefore, with a symmetric utility function, the oracle policy would assign the treatment in most cases (green).
-However, the asymmetric case where $u_g = 0.8$ and $u_l = 1$ is different (orange).
-There is a region of the covariate space where the principal score $e_{01}(x)$ is relatively high, leading to a relatively high probability that the treatment causes the undesirable outcome.
+However, the asymmetric case is different (orange).
+There is a region of the covariate space where the principal score $e_{01}(x)$ is relatively high, leading to a sufficiently high probability that the treatment causes the undesirable outcome.
 Therefore, the asymmetric oracle rule has a higher threshold for the treatment assignment, only providing the treatment when the CATE $\tau(x)$ is large enough and the principal score $e_{10}(x)$ is small enough.